oneapi-src/level-zero-spec/scripts/YaML.md

 #### typedef
 * A typedef initiates the creation of a c/c++ 'typedef' statement in the source code
 * A typedef requires the following scalar fields: "desc", "name" and "value"
-* A typedef may take the following optional scalar fields: "class"
+* A typedef may take the following optional scalar fields: "class" and "version"

 ```yml
 type: typedef